-I’m coming in hot today with an AMAZING classic for you.
+I have an amazing classic for you today.
 This recipe comes courtesy of my awesome neighbor, Tiffanie.
 She’s the neighbor you call in a pinch or when you need to sit and kick back with an amazing cocktail.
 You might know her from such recipes as the Three Ingredient Pink Party Punch and the Mandarin Orange Cake Recipe.
 Right?
-See you are already fans of hers.
+See, you are already fans of hers.

 How to Make Cheesy Potatoes